Andrusska/d-spsim/README.md

 Update History:
 ===============

+- 16th October, 2014: "Wedgie Simulator"-edition
+	- Added the modable messages and the message pooling
+	- Holding/Dragging around girls is now modable, too
+	- Added a detailed error-message to simplify bug reports
+	- Kicked most of the unused "old features" out of the default.xml (mostly the dynamic-girls stuff, girls will be static 	(for now))
+	- some other small fixes

-- 23th September, 2014: Dress up your girls edition
+- 23th September, 2014: "Dress up your girls"-edition
 	- Added the girls
 	- Added girl interaction (go to room X, take off this, put on that)
 	- Changed the ClothingPrefs